dias-dio/CES/README.md

 3. Cumulative activity (nAUC) and maximal efficacy (Peak) are extracted from the fitted model.
 4. The extracted features are mathematically combined into the final CES.

-Two scoring modes are supported: a therapeutic mode that penalizes direct effector-cell toxicity using Bliss independence, and a mechanistic mode that isolates effector-mediated modulation by adjusting for effector viability.
+Two scoring modes are supported: a therapeutic mode that penalizes effector-cell toxicity using Bliss independence, and a mechanistic mode that isolates effector-mediated modulation by adjusting for effector viability.
 Full mathematical details are provided in the accompanying manuscript.

 ## Citation